amadeus4dev/developer-guides/guides/authorization.md

 ### cURL

-In the following example, you are going to learn how to request a new token using the `cURL` command.

-To do so you need to make a `POST` request to the following endpoint `/v1/security/oauth2/token`.
+To request a new token using the `cURL` command you need to make a `POST` request to the following endpoint `/v1/security/oauth2/token`.

 ```bash